Simon Favre: Favre's "wives"

-While a young translator for France and Spain and France again among the Chicasaw, Favre began a relationship with a native woman named Pistikiokonay, a daughter of Frenchimastube.
-Pisiskiokonay's mother was Chamnay, listed as one of two wives of Frenchimastube in the deed attached to Dancing Rabbit Treaty.
+While a young translator for France and Spain and France again among the Chicasaw, Favre began a relationship with a native woman named Pistikiokonay, a daughter of Franchimastabé.
+Pisiskiokonay's mother was Chamnay, listed as one of two wives of Franchimastabé in the deed attached to Dancing Rabbit Treaty.
 Favre sired at least six children with Pistikiokonay, the first of whom was born in about 1784, and includes Alexander Farve, who later married Cuna.

 In 1800, an illegitimate son, Simon, Jr., by Brazilian slave buyer Rebecca Ousten, was later named prominently in his will which was taken to court by the legitimate heirs; but, the will stood.
 In 1801, the second of a large number of slave exchanges took place between Favre and Ousten as he prepared to marry Celeste Rochon.
 Favre and Rochon wed on March 25, 1801, his first legal marriage, and by Rochon he had daughters Augustine Rochon and Luisa Farve of Mobile.